 2. RA: This is similar to CA command, except now you are rotating objects.

 This command is for steelwork.
 Select purlin lines and enter lapping length.
-The code will automatically find crossing lines (they can be columns or beams or trusses) and break each purlin at every intersection point, extend each purlin to both sides a distance exactly equal to your specified lapping length.
+The code will automatically find crossing lines (they can be columns or beams or trusses) and break each purlin at every intersection point, extending each purlin to both sides at a distance exactly equal to your specified lapping length.

-More interesting, run this and select purlin lines once again, but now enter new lapping length.
+More interesting, run this and select purlin lines once again, but now enter the new lapping length.
 It still works!

 - the spacing between 2 purlins is scaled to your current dimension text height.